The Top Backpacks for Travelling This Year

 Choosing backpacks that not only can fit everything needed in them, but ones that last the test of time, and elements, is vital.
-As importantly as that, they need to be comfortable.
+And just as important as that, they need to be comfortable.
 It’s likely that they will be sat on the body for a large portion of time, so the snugger one can fit on the body, the better.

 With that in mind, we’ve taken a look at some of the very best travel backpacks you can buy this year.

-World renowned for high quality gear, Berghaus has done it again with the Trailhead 65 travek backpack.
+World-renowned for high-quality gear, Berghaus has done it again with the Trailhead 65 travel backpack.
 Ideal for beginner travellers who are going backpacking for the first time, this piece of kit won’t let you down, and that is a guarantee*